spacecloud-io/space-cloud/README.md

 Making enterprise scale apps at the speed of **prototyping** is still a distant dream for many of us.
 Even a simple chat app becomes complicated **at scale**.
 Following best practices when starting something from scratch is very time consuming.
 Securing your app is a different ball game altogether.

 Well, there are some excellent tools out there which helps simplify app development like [Google Firebase](https://firebase.google.com/).
-But these tools come with own **vendor lock ins**.
+But these tools come with their own **vendor lock ins**.
 They either force you to use their own cloud or only work with a particular database.
 The next gen apps on the other hand always require multiple task specific databases and should even run on a private cloud.

 We believed that **technology should adapt to your needs** and not the other way around.
 You should be able to choose any **database**, **cloud vendor** or **technology** of your preference.
 Agility should not come at the cost of flexibility.
 Space Cloud was born to solve precisely these problems.